 It is advisable for all students to carry the insurance.

 Although many Deer Lakes students attend A.W.
-Beattie Technical School or the Community College of Allegheny County for half of the school day, the Deer Lakes School District is responsible for awarding credit toward high school graduation.
+Beattie Technical School or dual enrollment for half of the school day, the Deer Lakes School District is responsible for awarding credit toward high school graduation.
 Therefore, the attendance policy written for the Deer Lakes High School student does apply to students attending A.W.
-Beattie or C.C.A.C.
+Beattie or dual enrollment.
 Students who participate at A.W.
-Beattie or C.C.A.C. must attend a full day of school.
+Beattie or dual enrollment must attend a full day of school.

 Transportation to A.W.
 Beattie will be provided by the Deer Lakes School District.
-Transportation to C.C.A.C. may be provided by the Deer Lakes School District at the District’s discretion.
+Transportation to dual enrollment is not provided by the Deer Lakes School District.
 Buses will pick up and drop off students only at the main entrance to the building.
 Bus departure will not be delayed for students arriving late to the bus stop.
 Students missing the bus must report immediately to the Attendance Office for an alternate assignment and are not permitted to leave the building.
 Students who miss the Beattie bus are not permitted to drive or ride to A.W.
 Beattie unless they have driving/parking/passenger privileges at both DLHS and A.W.
 Beattie.
 Students missing the bus must report to the Attendance Window.
 Failure to report to the Attendance Window may cause the student to be considered a half-day truant.

 All A.W.
-Beattie and C.C.A.C students must report directly to the cafeteria upon arriving back to school.
-Students must arrive and sign in to DLHS before the 10:55 AM bell rings or they are considered tardy and must report to the Attendance Window for a tardy pass.
+Beattie and dual enrollment students must report directly to the cafeteria upon arriving back to school.
+Students must arrive and sign in to DLHS before the 10:40 AM bell rings or they are considered tardy and must report to the Attendance Window for a tardy pass.
 In the case of Deer Lakes having a two-hour delay due to inclement weather, all A.W.
-Beattie and C.C.A.C. students are to report to their assigned homeroom before the 9:45 AM bell rings unless they have turned in the Parental Permission Form, or a written lawful parental/guardian excuse, allowing them to arrive tardy on such days, but they still must arrive and sign in before the 10:55 AM bell rings.
+Beattie and dual enrollment students are to report to their assigned homeroom before the 9:45 AM bell rings unless they have turned in the Parental Permission Form, or a written lawful parental/guardian excuse, allowing them to arrive tardy on such days, but they still must arrive and sign in before the 10:40 AM bell rings.

 NOTE: A.W.
 Beattie students are also given a separate handbook.
 Please refer to it for more specific information.